 No, you don’t need to be gifting this to a poker pro.
 This DIY gift idea has been floating around Pinterest (are you following us yet?) for ages and it’s almost always a hit.
 Have you ever wanted to buy him/her a LoveBook but couldn’t fit it in the budget?
 Put together a “52 Things I Love About You” set for the cost of a deck of cards (the dollar store is your friend!) and some craft supplies.
 It’s even portable, should they want to carry it with them anywhere!

-Not only is simple candy relatively cheap itself (no, you don’t need a $58 heart-shaped box of truffles), but you can even make your own!
+Not only is simple candy relatively cheap itself (no, you don’t need a $58 heart-shaped box of truffles), but you can even make your own (like our 3-Ingredient Vegan Chocolates!)!
 Check out our list of vegan Valentine’s Day candy for some store-bought and homemade ideas.

 Most importantly, remember that spending money on someone doesn’t prove your love for them.

 What frugal Valentine’s Day gifts are you giving this year?